Exercise/HTMLPurifierBundle/README.md

 }
 ```

-Additionally, we can define both the field type and transformer in the service
+Then define both the field type and transformer in the service container:
-container:

 ``` xml
 <services>